Go to content

 The distribution of preferences (DoP) to determine the elected candidate can only be conducted after the close of receipt of postal votes and after all check counts are complete.
 It is conducted within the computer count system in an automated manner, using all the preference data entered during the check count.

-The DoP will be conducted in the Election Manager's office during the week commencing Monday, 4 November.
+The DoP will be conducted in the Election Manager's office at the date/time specified below.
+Each DoP will take a few minutes to complete.

-Note: the exact date and time of the DoP will be published closer to the date.
-The Results webpage will display the final count reports as soon as practicable after the DoP.
+Note: the Results webpage will display the final count reports as soon as practicable after the DoP.

 Scrutineers